qiushiyan/math-foundations/docs/moments.md

 # Random variables and moments

-## Properties of expectation and variance
+## Properties of Expectation and Variance

 This section provides some properties of $E(X)$ and $\text{Var}(X)$ commonly-used in probabilistic calculations.
 Suppose all expectations $E(\cdot)$ exists